BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**ARMY
 COMPOSITION**]

-[*This army may include: Thorin Oakenshield; Balin the Dwarf; Dwalin the Dwarf; Kíli the Dwarf; Fíli the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Óin the Dwarf; Glóin the
+[*This army may include: Thorin Oakenshield; Balin the Dwarf; Dwalin the Dwarf; KÃ­li the Dwarf; FÃ­li the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Ã“in the Dwarf; GlÃ³in the
 Dwarf;*]

 [*Bilbo Baggins and Gandalf the